 The Naderi Center’s breast and body plastic surgeon specialist has provided safe and effective liposuction procedures for hundreds of patients.
-Using the latest in liposuction technology, Dr. Anderson will tailor each liposuction session to the patient’s unique physical needs.
-Together with the patient, Dr. Anderson can determine the most beneficial technique to achieve the desired aesthetic results.
+Using the latest in liposuction technology, the body plastic surgeon will tailor each liposuction session to the patient’s unique physical needs.
+Together with the patient, our specialist can determine the most beneficial technique to achieve the desired aesthetic results.
 Her knowledge and skills in body sculpting procedures make our surgeon and The Naderi Center the number one choice for liposuction in Maryland, Virginia, and Washington D.C.

 Ideal Candidates for Liposuction

 Anyone who is unhappy with the appearance of stubborn, lumpy, fatty tissue may find liposuction beneficial.
-Ideally, potential candidates will be in good health, as well as be at a stable and desirable weight.
-The skin should be firm and elastic, so as not to leave sagging, loose tissue after the cosmetic procedure.
+Ideally, potential candidates will be in good health and will be at a stable and desirable weight.
+Their skin should be firm and elastic so that they don’t end up with sagging or loose tissue after the cosmetic procedure.
 For patients with lax skin, the provider may recommend a tummy tuck or lift instead of liposuction.
 Liposuction should not be used as a replacement for a healthy diet and exercise.
 Nor should liposuction be considered weight loss surgery.

 A good liposuction candidate patient will fully understand the procedure and the recovery requirements.
 They should also have reasonable expectations for their aesthetic goals and goal weight.
 Liposuction is not ideal for patients who believe the procedure is a substitute for proper diet and nutrition.
-Also, this procedure is not an effective treatment for cellulite or stretch marks.
+Also, this procedure will not effectively treat cellulite or stretch marks.
 At the initial consultation appointment, The Naderi Center’s body specialist will discuss any risk of complications before determining if liposuction is the patient’s best option.
 If you have doubts about surgery, please ask your surgeon.